 The Political Science Graduate Student Association (PSGSA) is an organization geared towards graduate student advocacy, news, and assistance for the Department of Political Science and International Relations.
-The 2018-19 office holders are: Kelsey Obringer - President; Luisa Turbino Torres- Vice President; Anna Nuzzolese- Secretary/Treasurer; Christopher Tharp - First Year Mentor Coordinator.
-Dr. Claire Rasmussen is the PSGSA’s faculty advisor.
+The 2019-2020 office holders are: Anna Nuzzolese - President, Christopher Tharp- Vice President, Kevin Dwyre - Secretary/Treasurer, Sumeyye Iltekin - First Year Mentor Coordinator.
+The Director of Graduate Studies serves as the PSGSA’s faculty advisor.
 PSGSA always welcomes any graduate student in the Department who wishes to help out in organizing and undertaking its activities.

 Our mission, as stated, is first and foremost graduate student advocacy in the Department: giving a voice to student concerns, prerogatives, and achievements.
 In service of this mission, the PSGSA will hold a number of town hall-style meeting open to student discussion throughout the fall and spring semesters.

 PSGSA places at the top of its agenda the construction of a mentorship program for first-year students and assistance in designing a graduate student professionalization seminar for first and second-year students.